-I can’t tell if I’m disappointed or relieved that this dress doesn’t need to be stored in the freezer.
-However, I do know that I love how the fabric — a polyester-elastane mix — doesn’t crease.
-I don’t need to worry about hanging this dress up or traveling with a dress bag.
+I may not know the true secret cooling agent working behind the seams, but I do know that I love how the fabric — a polyester-elastane mix — doesn’t crease.
+I don’t need to worry about hanging this dress up or traveling with a garment bag.
 In fact, I can just roll it up and forget about it until I want to wear it, wrinkle-free.

 From PFG to LBD